• Menu

 Situated by the Jardín Centenario main plaza and garden in the picturesque district of Coyoacán, Los Danzantes offers a menu that exalts the flavours of Mexico with dishes like “mole negro” from Oaxaca, beef cuts marinated in mezcal, and other delicacies that are prepared with traditional ingredients using both ancient and contemporary techniques.

 Los Danzantes is a fantastic dining option and a must-eat in Mexico City for anyone exploring Coyoacan´s museums, art galleries, and craft markets.
-The pretty courtyard setting and a nice selection of artisanal mezcal create a relaxing dining experience that celebrates Mexico’s culinary diversity.
+The pretty courtyard setting and a nice selection of artisanal mezcal create a relaxing dining experience celebrating Mexico’s culinary diversity.

 Location: Parque Centenario 12, Coyoacán TNT, Coyoacán, Mexico City